Rawan bin Hussain: Criminal convictions

-In March 2025, the government of Dubai sentenced her to six months in jail and deportation from the United Arab Emirates after she was convicted of public intoxication, assaulting police, and causing a riot.
+In March 2025, the government of Dubai sentenced her to six months in jail and deportation from the United Arab Emirates, along with a fine of 20,000 dirhams, after she was convicted of public intoxication, assaulting police, and causing a riot.
+In September that year, her sentence was later extended by a year after she reportedly attacked a female prison guard, and in protest, she went on a hunger strike.
+She was later released from prison in February 2026.